 Food, drinks, backpacks (even if they are purses), and large bags are not allowed in the museum, and we cannot hold them for you.
 Due to COVID-19 prevention measures, MOCA staff will not handle or store these items.
 Kindly leave them behind prior to your visit.
 We appreciate you helping us keep the museum clean and safe for our visitors and staff.

 Photos are welcome in the museum!
 Just please turn off your flash and put away your tripods, selfie sticks, stabilizers, gimbals, or any equipment that extends the reach of your camera.
 We only ask that you do not photograph any security equipment, emergency exits, or staff members without consent.

 We love pencils!
 All guests are permitted to take notes and make sketches in the galleries using pencils.
 Please keep ink, charcoal, markers, oils, and other liquid media at home or safely stowed away.

-Service animals are welcome at MOCA.
+Service animals, as defined in the Americans with Disabilities Act, are welcome at MOCA.
 Please note that pets and emotional support animals are not permitted.
-We are happy to accommodate ADA Service Animals in our galleries.

 Wheelchairs are available for check-out at the reception or lobby desk.
-Just inquire with a friendly MOCA Gallery Attendant when you arrive on-site.
+Just inquire with a friendly MOCA Gallery Attendant when you arrive; we’ll hold your ID while you borrow it.
 Wheelchairs will be wiped down with sanitizing supplies between uses.

-MOCA reserves the right to refuse admission, control occupancy, or eject/remove any person for any reason without refund, including violating the code of conduct or exhibiting unsafe, inappropriate, or disruptive behavior, or behavior likely to cause damage.
-Willful violation of the Code of Conduct will result in the person being given a warning by MOCA staff or security and asked to cease and discontinue the behavior immediately.
-MOCA reserves the right to take immediate action at its sole discretion.
+Shirts and shoes please.
+We ask that all guests wear complete attire as they enjoy the museum.
+The Museum of Contemporary Art reserves the right to refuse admission, control occupancy, or eject/remove any person for any reason without refund, including violating the code of conduct or exhibiting unsafe, inappropriate, or disruptive behavior, or behavior likely to cause damage.

 GROUP VISITS & TOURS